mali44/CTF-Write-ups/2018-03-21-angstromctf/rev_1/README.md

 ![](https://github.com/mali44/CTF-Write-ups/blob/master/2018-03-21-angstromctf/rev_1/rev_1.png?raw=true)

-I listen to hint and run `strings` command. when we run the strings command to find out the strings in the rev1_file.
-Cuz if you run the file you are asked for correct password.
+I listen to hint and run `strings` command.
+Cuz if you run the file you are asked for correct password. when we run the strings command to find out the strings in the rev1_file:
-Finally look what I got here:
+Came across with those:
 ```bash
 **s3cret_pa55word
 Sorry, the password isn't %s.
 Try again!